 My question is, why not?
 If they can see in their system that I earned them, why won’t they let me pay the reissue fee and use them?
 I earned them, right?
 It’s not like I’m making it up.
 They can see that I earned them.
 I just want to be able to use them.

 Still, it’s possible someone at Southwest made arrangements to extend her vouchers but then didn’t follow through.
-So in order to get some clarity on her case, I suggested she get in touch with a manager at Southwest.
+So in order to get some clarity on her case, my advocacy team and I suggested she get in touch with a manager at Southwest.

 “Something’s better than nothing, right?” she says.